kshub97/React/src/Notes/CheetSheet.md

     Example: User visited before and their count was saved in localStorage.We can pass that old data to Redux store.

 # 🔁 So who wins?

     If preloadedState is given in store.js, it is used.
     If not, Redux falls back to the reducer's initialState.

+# Flow of redux in react

+    useSelector → reads data from store → render dispatch(action) → reducer runs → store updates → useSelector triggers re-render

+So yes, what you just said is right:

+“When dispatch with increment is sent, it goes to action → reducer → updates store → re-renders component with updated data.”

+👏 This is the entire mental model you need to think like a Redux coder!